Siege of the International Legations: Dilemma of the Chinese government

 In mid-June the Chinese government was still indecisive about the Boxers.
 Some officials—Ronglu, for example—counseled the Empress Dowager that the Boxers were "rabble" who would be easily defeated by foreign soldiers.
 On the other side of the question were anti-foreign officials who advised cooperation with the Boxers.
 "The Court appears to be in a dilemma," said Sir Robert Hart.
 "If the Boxers are not suppressed, the Legations threaten to take action—if the attempt to suppress them is made, this intensely patriotic organization will be converted into an anti-dynastic movement."
 The event that irrevocably pushed the Chinese government to the side of the Boxers was the attack by foreign warships on the Taku Forts on June 17.
-The attack was made to try to maintain communications with Tianjin and aid an army under the command of Adm.
-Edward Seymour in its attempt to march to Beijing during the Seymour Expedition and reinforce the Legations.
+The attack was made to try to maintain communications with Tientsin and aid an army under the command of Adm.
+Edward Seymour in its attempt to march to Peking during the Seymour Expedition and reinforce the Legations.

-On June 19 the Empress Dowager sent a diplomatic note to each of the legations in Beijing informing them of the attack on the Taku Forts and ordering all foreigners to depart Beijing for Tianjin within 24 hours.
+On June 19 the Empress Dowager sent a diplomatic note to each of the legations in Peking informing them of the attack on the Taku Forts and ordering all foreigners to depart Peking for Tientsin within 24 hours.
 Otherwise, said the note, "China will find it a difficult matter to give complete protection."
 Upon receipt of the note, the diplomats convened and agreed it would be suicidal to leave the Legation Quarter and travel to the coast in an unfriendly countryside.
 The next morning, June 20, Baron von Ketteler, the German Minister, proposed to take up the matter with the Zongli Yamen, the Chinese Foreign Ministry, but he was murdered by a Manchu officer, Capt.
 En Hai of the Hushenying, while en route to the meeting.
-With this, the Ministers informed all their citizens in Beijing to take refuge in the Legation Quarter.
+With this, the Ministers informed all their citizens in Peking to take refuge in the Legation Quarter.
 Thus began the 55-day siege.